What Are Retained Earnings?

 Current Assets – Current Liabilities = Working Capital

-We hope this blog was informative enough to end your issues and queries about your company's retained earnings equation.
-Keeping track of your companies' financial health is vital; calculating your company's total profit and revenue will support the business in the long run for commercial success.
+We hope this blog was informative enough to end your issues and queries about your company’s retained earnings equation and what is included in retained earnings.
+Keeping track of your companies’ financial health is vital; calculating your company’s total profit and revenue will support the business in the long run for commercial success.